rexcontrols/REXexamples/0202_Function_Blocks_ADVANCED/0202-10_SMTP_E-mail_Notification/README.md

 tick x ntick0 = 0.1 x 5 = 0.5 s

 ## Prerequisites ##
-- RexCore and AdvBlk modules must be installed and running on the target device.
+- *REXYGEN Runtime Core* and AdvBlk modules must be installed and running on the target device.
 - Registration (free) at Gmail.com
 - [Enable less secure apps access](https://www.google.com/settings/security/lesssecureapps)
 in security configuration of your Google account

 ## Running the example ##
 - The **exec.mdl* file is the project main file.
-- Open it with *RexDraw*.
+- Open it with *REXYGEN Studio*.
 - Specify your Gmail account details in the SMTP function block parameters "to", "from", "user", "password"
 - Fill in e-mail subject to "CNS_Subject:scv" and e-mail body to "CNS_Body:scv".